Make Plans for These Richmond Events

 “Generations: Stories of Asian Americans in Richmond” Exhibition.
 Richmond’s Asian American communities are one of the region’s most quickly growing populations.
 “Generations” shares stories of personal experience and cultural identity: how people found their way here and became integral parts of our local community.
 Through May 25, 2026, at The Valentine, Richmond.

 “West by Water: Richmond’s James River and Kanawha Canal.”
 The new exhibition features Richmond photographer John Henley and writer Harry Kollatz Jr. along the city’s historic James River & Kanawha Canal, which even after two centuries, remains to some, resident and visitor alike, elusive and mysterious.
-Sept.
-26 to Sept.
+Through Sept.
 7, 2026, at The Valentine, Richmond.

 Virginia Museum of History & Culture Celebrates America’s 250th Anniversary with Spring 2025 Exhibition and Related Events.
 “Give Me Liberty: Virginia & the Forging of a Nation,” the first major show for the commemoration of the nation’s 250th anniversary, delves into Virginia’s role in the American Revolution, exploring the confluence of continental and global forces as well as the actions of both iconic and often-overlooked people who together established a new nation and changed the world.
 Through Jan.
 4, 2026.
 At the Virginia Museum of History & Culture, Richmond.
 Related events include: